5l1v3r1/Unsecure/README.md

 # Security-Bypass

-PoC that bypass auth window of Little Flocker / Little Snitch (same concept can be applied to others such as BlockBlock etc).
+PoC that bypass alerts of Little Flocker / Little Snitch (same concept can be applied to others such as BlockBlock etc).

 Description: This PoC run an external program and detect when Little Flocker or Little Snitch window appear then it automatically click on the "Allow" button by calculating the distance (so it works pretty well on every resolution).
 The window only appear for a fraction of second.